-The Town Council is authorized to:
+D. The Town Council is authorized to:

-- Initiate an amendment to this SMP according to the procedures prescribed in WAC 173-26-100. - Adopt all amendments to this SMP, after consideration of the recommendation of the Planning Commission.
+- Grant or deny Shoreline Variances and Shoreline Conditional Use Permits under this SMP. - 2.
+Initiate an amendment to this SMP according to the procedures prescribed in WAC 173-26-100. - 3.
+Adopt all amendments to this SMP, after consideration of the recommendation of the Mayor.
 Amendments shall become effective 14 days from the date of the Washington Department of Ecology's written notice of final approval.